swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 ### Create a project on a cloud provider

-Create a project on a cloud provider to host the data.
+Create a project on a cloud provider to host the data:

 === ":simple-googlecloud: Google Cloud"